Pollution Prevention

 Solutions to pollution for small industries and businesses

-- Install sediment fences correctly along the low side of the site before work begins
+- Install Sediment Fences: Properly install sediment fences along the low side of the site before any work begins to capture runoff

-- Check the erosion and sediment controls every day and keep them in good working condition
+- Daily Maintenance of Controls: Inspect erosion and sediment controls daily, ensuring they remain effective and in good condition

-- Fill in and compact all trenches immediately after services have been laid
+- Compact Trenches Promptly: Backfill and compact trenches immediately after laying services to prevent erosion

-- Revegetate the site as soon as possible.
-The erosion and sediment control devices must be kept in place until 70% of the site has been revegetated.
+- Revegetate Quickly: Begin revegetation as soon as possible.
+Keep erosion and sediment controls in place until at least 70% of the site is covered with vegetation.